Satellites reception

 LRIT and HRIT data are used in more and more fields : nowcasting, numerical weather prediction, climate monitoring, research...
 The latest MSG HRIT imagery is available every 15 minutes – twice faster than WEFAX and HRI systems.
 Coupled with the high quality and wide range of data available, this technology will allow major improvements in the forecasting of severe weather.

 MetOp is the European first polar-orbiting satellites dedicated to operational meteorology.
 It represents the European contribution (ESA) to a new cooperative venture with NASA providing data that will be used to monitor our climate and improve weather forecasting.
-MetOp is a series of three satellites to be launched sequentially over 14 years, starting in 2005, and forms the space segment of EUMETSAT's Polar System (EPS).
-They will orbit close to 830 km of altitude.
-I have no idea whether MetOp will operate in analog mode but they seemed programmed to send digital transmissions as well.

 The price of the installation

 The receiver or the dedicated decoder, and the suitable antenna represent certainly the two most important expenditure of your installation.
-If a second-hand VHF receiver can easily be found in advertisements for a price between a few tens and a few hundred euros, in the best case the dish antenna will be offered to you or sold at the same price as the receiver, but it is often more expensive, all the more if you equipped it with a rotator and install it on a mast or a heavy-duty steerable mount.
-Globally, let's say that you must count on an investment of about 450 minimum, the computer in addition (see above the material sold by Comelec).
-Of course there is no maximum price.
-Timestep provides all the required hardware for prices ranging between 1000-3000 €.
+If a second-hand VHF receiver can easily be found in advertisements for a price between a few tens and a few hundred euros, in the best case the helix or the dish antenna will be sold at the same price as the receiver, all the more if you add it a rotator and install it on a mast or a heavy-duty steerable mount, hence the interest to built it oneself.

 Using such installations you can't miss any more the next crossing of Nimbus satellite and consorts.